Originally published October 17, 2016.

 LOOK #1: Back To School Denim On Denim

-For this first look, I went real casual.
-It’s a look that I feel appeals to a younger crowd and so I’d recommend it for college students.
+For this first look on how to wear a denim jacket, I went real casual.
+It’s a look that I feel appeals to a younger crowd and so I’d recommend it for high school or college students.
 It’s a denim on denim look that manages to stay far away from Canadian tuxedo land.

 Let’s start from the top down.
 Layered under the denim jacket is a flannel shirt with a plum check pattern, another color that’s seasonal appropriate.
 Since this is a younger look, I hopped on the trendy neckerchief trend and wrapped an olive bandana around my neck.
 I thought it looks cool, is stylish and if you pull it off correctly you won’t end up looking like a boy scout.